QubesOS/qubes-doc/BackupRestore.md

 1. Select the source location of the backup to be restored:

 -   If your backup is located on a [USB mass storage device](/wiki/StickMounting), select the device in the dropdown box next to **Device**.
--   If your backup is located on a (currently running) AppVM, select the AppVM in the dropdown box next to **AppVM**.
+-   If your backup is located in a (currently running) AppVM, select the AppVM in the dropdown box next to **AppVM**.

-> You must also specify the directory in which the backup resides.
+> You must also specify the directory in which the backup resides (or a command to be executed in an AppVM).
 If you followed the instructions in the previous section, "Creating a Backup," then your backup is most likely in the location you chose as the destination in step 3.
 For example, if you had chosen the `~/backups` directory of an AppVM as your destination in step 3, you would now select the same AppVM and again type `backups` into the **Backup directory** field.

 > **Note:** After you have typed the directory location of the backup in the **Backup directory** field, click the ellipsis button `...` to the right of the field.